 On March 16, 2012, our Board of Directors declared a \$3.00 per share special cash dividend on the outstanding common stock totaling \$171.1 million, which was paid on April 2, 2012 to stockholders of record at the close of business on March 26, 2012.
 Additionally, pursuant to the anti-dilution provisions in our underlying stock option plans, on April 2, 2012, we made a corresponding cash payment of approximately \$13.5 million on certain stock options, reduced the exercise price on certain other stock options by an equivalent per share amount and, in certain circumstances, both reduced the stock option exercise price and made a cash payment totaling \$3.00 per share.
 On April 2, 2012, we also accrued an estimated \$2.4 million for payments to be made as certain performance-based restricted stock grants vest.
 The dividend and related dividend equivalent payments were funded with the remaining proceeds from the 2012 Recapitalization and cash on hand.
 These anti-dilution payments were accounted for as modifications/settlements and were recorded as increases in total stockholders' deficit.
-As of December 30, 2012, total cash paid for common stock dividends and related anti-dilution equivalent payments was approximately \$185.5 million and the total estimated liability recorded for future cash payments on certain performance-based restricted stock was approximately \$1.5 million.
+As of December 30, 2012, total cash paid for common stock dividends and related anti-dilution equivalent payments was approximately \$185.5 million and the total estimated liability recorded for future cash dividend payments on certain performance-based restricted stock was approximately \$1.5 million.
+As of December 29, 2013, the total estimated liability recorded for future cash dividend payments on certain performance-based restricted stock was approximately \$0.8 million.

 During fiscal 2012 and in connection with the 2012 Recapitalization, we incurred approximately \$10.5 million of net expenses.
 Additionally, in connection with the 2012 Recapitalization, we recorded an additional \$32.5 million of deferred financing costs as an asset in the consolidated balance sheet during fiscal 2012.
-This amount, in addition to the \$7.4 million recorded on the consolidated balance sheet at January 1, 2012 is expected to be amortized into interest expense over the seven-year expected term of the debt.
+This amount, in addition to the \$7.4 million recorded on the consolidated balance sheet at January 1, 2012 is being amortized into interest expense over the seven-year expected term of the debt.

-As of December 30, 2012, we had approximately \$1.56 billion of total debt, of which \$24.3 million was classified as a current liability.
-Additionally, as of December 30, 2012, we had \$43.5 million of outstanding letters of credit and \$56.5 million of available borrowing capacity under our \$100.0 million Variable Funding Notes.
+As of December 29, 2013, we had approximately \$1.54 billion of total debt, of which \$24.1 million was classified as a current liability.
+Additionally, as of December 29, 2013, we had \$42.3 million of outstanding letters of credit and \$57.7 million of available borrowing capacity under our \$100.0 million Variable Funding Notes.
 The letters of credit are primarily related to our casualty insurance programs and supply chain center leases.
-Borrowings under the Variable Funding Notes are available to fund our working capital requirements, capital expenditures and other general corporate purposes.
+The Company has collateralized these letters of credit with \$42.0 million of restricted cash to reduce its fees on the Variable Funding Notes, and has the ability to access this cash with minimal notice.
+Borrowings under the Variable Funding Notes are available to fund our working capital requirements, capital expenditures and, subject to other limitations, other general corporate purposes including dividend payments.
 Our primary source of liquidity is cash flows from operations and availability of borrowings under our Variable Funding Notes.